 Provide the lyrics and read through the lyrics together.

 Listen to the piece of music.
-This may be done with just the audio tracks or use the video above or use this video link:
+Use the audio tracks, the video above or use this YouTube video link:

 Have the children listen to the music and create a meaningful piece of art.